Detection and Response

 The use of unauthorized software presents a serious risk.
 This brings the issue of shadow IT back to center stage—once a somewhat manageable problem has now become an unwieldly challenge for administrators tasked with securing business without slowing it down.

-CASB provides granular visibility to user access, activity, and data.
+CASB along with zero trust enforcement provide granular visibility to user access, activity, and data.
 The implicit enforcement of policy delivered through the in-line nature of the capability covers every device connecting to cloud resources, including unmanaged smartphones and personal laptops.
 In securing these connections, the CASB provides the administrator with a complete view of the cloud applications being used and their usage pattern, without creating friction which can hamper productivity.

 Securing Cloud Account Compromise